mryeminaung/esp32-based-iot-networking-over-local-area/README.md

-# ESP32 IoT Networking Lab
+# ESP32 Based IoT Networking Over Local Area

-ESP32-based IoT networking experiments and smart agriculture system using Wi-Fi communication, REST APIs, and a web-based monitoring dashboard.
+ESP32-based IoT networking over local area and agriculture system using Wi-Fi communication, REST APIs, and a web-based monitoring dashboard.

-This repository contains a series of ESP32 experiments that demonstrate local network communication, web-based device control, sensor monitoring, and IoT automation using the Arduino framework.

 ## Project Overview

-The goal of this project is to explore IoT networking using the ESP32 microcontroller by developing communication between embedded devices and web applications over a local network.
+The goal of this capstone project is to explore IoT networking using the ESP32 microcontroller by developing communication between embedded devices and web applications over a local network.

 The project covers: